 Alas, it was a catastrophic investment.
 By January 2018, PRG was worth $0.778, with a market cap of $50.5 million.
 Its collapse wasn’t as dramatic as the first two on the list, but it happened nonetheless.
 It fell to $0.21 in April 2018, and by the end of that year, a PRG was worth just $0.09.
 It has not recovered, and a single coin is now worth $0.027.
 The market cap is a pitiful $608,000, with 22.27 million coins in circulation.

 The end of 2018 forecast for PRG was $1.41!
 Some experts projected it to do well over the long-term, placing a potential value of $4.07 by the end of 2022.
-It is clear THAT won’t happen!
+Instead, it is worth less than $0.0003.
 Paragon Coin didn’t have a blockchain initiative, and its price spiked due to hype alone.
 Its value was overinflated, and it looks destined to fail.
 You could say that it already has.

 4 – HempCoin (THC)